shellspec/shellspec/README.md

     -s, --shell SHELL               Specify a path of shell [default: "auto" (running shell)] ShellSpec ignores shebang and runs in the specified shell.
+        --path PATH                 Set PATH environment variable at startup e.g. --path /bin:/usr/bin, --path "$(getconf PATH)"
-        --require MODULE            Require a MODULE (shell script file) -e, --env NAME=VALUE            Set environment variable
+        --[no-]sandbox              Force the use of the mock instead of the actual command Make PATH empty (except "spec/support/bin") and readonly This is not a security feature and does not provide complete isolation --require MODULE            Require a MODULE (shell script file) -e, --env NAME=VALUE            Set environment variable
         --env-from ENV-SCRIPT       Set environment variable from shell script file